jessfraz/tdash/README.md

  Version: v0.0.0
  Build: 338723b

+  -all
-  -d    run in debug mode
+        Show all builds even successful ones, defaults to only showing failures -d    run in debug mode
   -ga-keyfile string
         Path to Google Analytics keyfile (default "/home/jessie/.dash/ga.json") -ga-viewid value
-        Google Analytics view IDs (can have more than one) -travis-owner value
+        Google Analytics view IDs (can have more than one) -jenkins-password string
+        Jenkins password for authentication (or env var JENKINS_PASSWORD) -jenkins-uri string
+        Jenkins base URI (or env var JENKINS_BASE_URI) -jenkins-username string
+        Jenkins username for authentication (or env var JENKINS_USERNAME) -travis-owner value
         Travis owner name for builds (can have more than one) -travis-token string